-His expertise covers public contracts (concessions, PPPs and procurement contracts) and regulatory advice in the rail, energy and telecommunications sectors.
+Marc Lordonnois is a partner based in the Paris office.
+Marc specializes in public law, with an emphasis on infrastructure, energy and regulated sectors.
+He has a very broad knowledge of the issues related to acquisitions, disposals and projects in the infrastructure sector.
+His expertise covers public contracts (concessions, PPPs and procurement contracts) and regulatory advice in the transport (rail, road), energy and telecommunications sectors.
 Marc also advises clients on privatizations and transactions involving State-owned companies.
 He also regularly represents clients before the French administrative courts.

-Marc Lordonnois has notably advised:
+Marc has notably advised:

-- Orange in relation to the acquisition of mobile operators Airtel Burkina Faso and Airtel Sierra Leone;
+- Orange in relation to the acquisition of mobile operators Airtel Burkina Faso and Airtel Sierra Leone; and

 - Orange on the regulatory aspects of the acquisition of the assets of mobile operator Tigo in the Democratic Republic of Congo;

 - Total in relation to the sale of TIGF; and

 - the governmental taskforce for PPPs (MAPPP) in relation to the state guarantee for the financing of the Tours-Bordeaux (SEA) high speed rail link.

 Marc is a member of the Paris bar since 1999.
 He is a 1997 graduate of the University of Paris II Panthéon-Assas (DEA in public law) and a 1995 graduate of the University of Paris I Panthéon-Sorbonne (Masters in history).
 His native language is French and he is fluent in English.